dwhieb/Nuuchahnulth/README.md

 This repository contains linguistic texts in Nuuchahnulth, a language of the Wakashan language family, spoken in the Pacific Northwest.
 These texts are digitally-searchable versions of those prepared by Toshihide Nakayama (Tokyo University of Foreign Studies), and published as volumes A2-027 and A2-028 of the series _Endangered Languages of the Pacific Rim_.
 The texts were dictated by George Louie and Caroline Little to Toshihide Nakayama, who then transcribed, analyzed, and prepared the edited versions.

-The texts are available in the `texts/converted` folder.

 ## Contents

 <!-- TOC -->